TAG-Research/lotus/README.md

 ```

 # Quickstart
 If you're already familiar with Pandas, getting started will be a breeze!
 Below we provide a simple example program using the semantic join operator.
 The join, like many semantic operators, are specified by **langex** (natural language expressions), which the programmer uses to specify the operation.
-Each langex is paramterized by one or more table columns, denoted in brackets.
+Each langex is parameterized by one or more table columns, denoted in brackets.
 The join's langex serves as a predicate and is parameterized by a right and left join key.
 ```python
 import pandas as pd
 import lotus